krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Nets Easy platform to use this plugin.

 == CHANGELOG ==
+= 2022.11.09    - version 2.2.0 =
+* Feature       - Adds customer name and address in create session request to Nets (if they exist in Woo) for embedded checkout.
+* Tweak         - Sends cancel url in payment requests to Nets.
+* Fix           - Better handling of finalizing purchase in WooCommerce if customer is redirected back to store in another browser than what the purchase started with.
+* Fix           - Use mb_ereg_replace instead of preg_replace to avoid certain characters not approved by Nets in product and shipping names.
+* Fix           - Save recurring token correctly for uncheduled subscriptions when changing/updating payment method from My account page.
+* Fix           - Adds a unique script name when enqueuing checkout script.
+To avoid conflicts with other payment plugins.

 = 2022.09.07    - version 2.1.0 =
 * Feature       - Adds support for Nets Easy unscheduled subscriptions.
 Can only be activated via filter nets_easy_subscription_type for now.
 * Fix           - Fix bug not possible to update recurring token from subscriptions page.